Welsh Baccalaureate: Debate

 In 2002, Colin Jenkins and John David, who developed the original Welsh Baccalaureate proposal for the Institute of Welsh Affairs (IWA), criticised the Welsh Bac because it did not follow their model, based on the International Baccalaureate Diploma Programme.
 They said they were disappointed and considered the Welsh Bac to be "missing a huge opportunity."
 They considered the WBQ to be a "feeble quick fix", "not a baccalaureate", and as "Curriculum 2000 with a bit of icing".
 They added that the language requirement was "a waste of time."

-Jane Davidson, Welsh Government Minister for Education, Lifelong Learning & Skills from 2000 to 2007, responded to the pair's criticism by stating that the Welsh Baccalaureate is "a significant innovation which will broaden students' programmes and bring coherence to them.
-The programme will be distinctive, modern and proudly Welsh."
-She explained that "The contract to design and deliver the Welsh baccalaureate was awarded following a tender process...
-In the event we received no tenders based on the IWA model."
+Jane Davidson, Welsh Government Minister for Education, Lifelong Learning & Skills from 2000 to 2007, responded to the pair's criticism by describing the Welsh Baccalaureate as "a significant innovation which will broaden students' programmes and bring coherence to them" in a programme that was "distinctive, modern and proudly Welsh".
+She said that the contract had been put out to tender and no tenders had been received based on the IWA model.
 Jeff Jones, chair of the WJEC when it bid for and developed the WBQ, stated in 2011 that he thought at the time that the WBQ "looked like nonsense" but that the WJEC "needed the money and in any case we had to bid because we were the Welsh exam board".
-Jones added that the WBQ was "really an A level with a load of nonsense added on" and added: “It isn’t a proper Bac where students at 18 would still be required to study maths, English, a science and a language, not meaningless Mickey Mouse additions.
-What the heck is the use of ‘Wales and the World’ for a start?
+Jones added that the WBQ was "really an A level with a load of nonsense added on" and added:

+It isn't a proper Bac where students at 18 would still be required to study maths, English, a science and a language, not meaningless Mickey Mouse additions.
+What the heck is the use of 'Wales and the World' for a start?
 No wonder Russell Group universities who can get students from England with four A stars are not that interested.
-If I were a student I wouldn't touch it with a barge pole."
-The University of Leeds, which is ranked 2nd in the United Kingdom in the Russell Group, does not accept Welsh Baccalaureate.
-Most Welsh secondary schools mandate their 6th form students study the Welsh Baccalaureate alongside their A Level studies insisting it's a compulsory subject that "compliments" a students learning experience.
-However, Mr Jones' comments were challenged by David Evans, Wales Secretary of the National Union of Teachers, who said: “I am surprised Jeff Jones has come out and made these statements several years after the event.
-If that’s what he thought at the time, he should hang his head in shame for putting in a bid from the WJEC to run the Welsh Bac.
-Making these comments now smacks of scaremongering.”
+If I were a student I wouldn't touch it with a barge pole.

+Most Welsh secondary schools mandate their 6th form students study the Welsh Baccalaureate alongside their A Level studies insisting it's a compulsory subject that "complements" a student's learning experience.
+However, Mr Jones' comments were challenged by David Evans, Wales Secretary of the National Union of Teachers, who described them as "scaremongering".